divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

     - BASE_ADDRESS: 0xA0000000
     - SIZE: 32MB

-In Addition, the `nanorv32` core has an internal MM timer (MTIME and MTIMECMP) which is not connected to the Whishbone bus.
-In such a case the MM specifications are the following ones:
+In Addition, the `nanorv32` core has an internal MM timer (MTIME and MTIMECMP) which is not connected to the Wishbone bus.
+In such a case, the MM specifications are the following:

 - MTIME:
     - BASE_ADDRESS: 0xFFFFFFF0